-In the dry house, I was finally able to get some clarity and perspective, and I had a conversation with my key worker there that changed my life.
-They opened up to me about their own past struggles with addiction, and in doing so, they gave me strength to persevere with my recovery, and hope that I might one day see my son again.
+In the dry house, I was finally able to get some clarity and perspective, and I had a conversation with my key worker that changed my life.
+They opened up to me about their own past struggles with addiction, and in doing so, gave me strength to persevere with my recovery, and hope that I might one day see my son again.

 I haven’t taken drugs for over two years since then, and I haven’t drunk for over a year and a half.
 While I’ve gotten to this stage before, this time really is different.
 Before, I would reward myself with a drink after longer stints of sobriety, but now I have absolutely no desire for that kind of chaos to return.

 I have a much clearer understanding of myself now, too.
 And thankfully, I have enough people around me that I can talk to if I’m having a bad day.
 One of the most difficult things for me used to be admitting to people that things weren’t okay.
 But now I live my life like it’s entirely open.
 I have no room for white lies or grey areas.
 I’m not an angel – I know that.
 But anything that gives me reason to feel anxious, I stop and look at and resolve straight away.
 Mental health issues, depression, anxiety; I know I can live with them and lead a normal life, so long as I’m not suppressing my emotions and letting them build up.

 I’ve still got a long way to go to make amends with the rest of my family, but I’m building bridges every day.